 These medications use ingredients other than corticosteroids.
 They include:

-• Vitamin D analogs, such as calcipotriene and calcitriol: These seem to normalize skin cell turnover and calm inflammation.
+• Vitamin D analogs: These seem to normalize skin cell turnover and calm inflammation.
+Examples include calcipotriene and calcitriol.

-• Topical retinoids, such as tazarotene: These regulate the normal cell proliferation, or cell division, that contributes to the formation of psoriasis plaques.
+• Topical retinoids: These regulate the cell proliferation, or cell division, that contributes to the formation of psoriasis plaques.
+Tazarotene is one such example.

-Nonsteroidal topicals do not tend to be as potent or fast acting as steroidal creams, but they are safe to use for extended periods of time.
+Nonsteroidal topicals do not tend to be as potent or fast-acting as steroidal creams, but they are safe to use for extended periods.
 They are commonly part of a maintenance regimen, along with topical steroids.

 People with moderate-to-severe psoriasis commonly use systemic and topical treatments together.
-Although systemic medications are effective, people may not achieve as much skin clearance as they would like.
+Although systemic medications are effective, people may achieve less skin clearance than they would like.

 For example, psoriasis plaques may be much better but not completely clear, or some plaques may not respond at all.
 In these cases, people can use directed topical treatments alongside systemic treatments.

-Topical treatments typically treat plaques on specific areas, such as the elbows or knees.
+Topical treatments typically treat psoriasis plaques in specific areas, such as the elbows or knees.
 They do not cause as many side effects as systemic treatments, but they may not be as effective in more severe cases of psoriasis.

 Topical treatments are associated with side effects in the specific treated areas.
-These side effects include thinning of the skin, stretch marks, dilated blood vessels, and pimples.
+These side effects include:

 Dermatologists regularly use skin exams and blood work to monitor people taking systemic medications.
 They may recommend temporarily stopping a systemic medication if it causes certain side effects.